imSuvankar/web_dev_works/README.md

 - Pages when created looked and worked fine.
 - But due to different dependencies/links pages may look different after some time.
+- All the CSS stylings are included in the HTML document.